Am I able to arrange a meeting to meet you in person and discuss my wedding?

 Do you charge travel fees for your services and why?

-Yes, I do charge travel fees for weddings outside of my usual service range (45 miles radius of Tampa, FL).
+Yes, I do charge travel fees for weddings outside of my usual service range (45 mile radius outside of 34669).

 Please be assured, travel fees are in no way intended to profit from our clients.
 The primary reason I add a travel fee to each wedding outside of my typical service area is to provide adequate compensation for the time spent in commuting to and from your wedding locations.
 Time spent in travel is time both that both I and my secondary photographer are occupied with for your wedding and the travel costs are a way to compensate them.
 For this reason, along with the costs of reimbursing the actual costs of travel (gasoline, car amortization, highway and toll fees, etc) , these fees are unfortunately necessary to have.